Dr. Marc Cadisch

 Head of the Chemistry Division

-Head of Logistics, Quality, Safety and Security Division
+Head of the Logistics, Quality, Safety and Security Division

 Extended Executive Board